CasparCG/server/source/amcp/template-graphics-commands.rst

 =========
 CG UPDATE
 =========
 Sends new data to the template on specified layer.
-Data is either inline xml or a reference to a saved dataset.
+Data is either inline xml or a reference to a saved dataset (See AMCP DATA command).

 Syntax::